 Not a Silver&Fit® member?
 Learn more about everything the program has to offer, including more helpful healthy living tips like this, here on our website.

 This information is not intended to take the place of regular medical care or advice.
 Please check with your doctor before using this information or beginning any self-care program.
-Persons pictured are not Silver&Fit program members.
+Images used for this article do not depict any members of the Silver&Fit program.

 References